I’m in My Regency Era. Here Are 5 Ways I Achieve the Look & Lifestyle

 Don’t be afraid to add bows in your hair.

 While we might not be able to rock Bridgerton-style wigs in our everyday lives, there are endless hair styles and pieces we can add to our hair looks to help us look the part.
 I often have loose, natural-looking waves in my hair.
 To add an extra touch of femininity, I add satin or lace bows or even berets.
 Lately, I’ve collected a lot of ribbons from fabric and crafts stores that I use to make a half-ponytail, soft pigtails, or to add at the end of my braids.
-And for my not-so-great hair days, I use a beret from my favorite brand Brothers & Sisters Paris or a sun hat from Eugenia Kim.
+And for my not-so-great hair days, I use a beret or a sun hat.

 Let the past entertain you.